amosproj/amos2025ss02-building-documentation-management-system/BitAndBeam/backend/README.md

 # BitandBeam: Secure Deployment with HTTPS

-This document describes how to configure, deploy, and test HTTPS support for the BitandBeam system using Traefik, Let's Encrypt, Docker, and DuckDNS.
+This describes how to configure, deploy, and test HTTPS support for the BitandBeam system using Traefik, Let's Encrypt, Docker, and DuckDNS.

 ---